m4opt/m4opt/docs/install/cplex.rst

 ~~~~~~~~~~~~~~

 Academic users cannot use the versions of cplex and docplex that are installed
-automatically when you :doc:`install M4OPT using pip <install>`.
+automatically when you :doc:`install M4OPT using pip <index>`.
 Instead,
 they need to use the Python packages that come with the full academic software
 distribution of IBM ILOG CPLEX Optimization Studio, following the instructions
 below.